 - EDLD 6792: Capstone Seminar, 100 supervised field-based hours, plus seminar, plus portfolio

-Participation in a short advanced practicum experience coupled with an online seminar; development on an electronic portfolio representing all academic work and professional experiences during the master's program.
+- Participation in a shorter (100 hour) advanced practicum experience coupled with a seminar course; and, development of an electronic portfolio representing all academic work and professional experiences during the master's program.

 Section total: 2 credits